 Federal Deduction Strategies for Scottsdale Hosts

-Schedule C filing.
-Most Scottsdale STRs with average guest stays of seven days or fewer and substantial host services (cleaning, linens, toiletries, pool maintenance, concierge recommendations) qualify for Schedule C treatment.
+tax filing.
+Most Scottsdale STRs with average guest stays of seven days or fewer and substantial host services (cleaning, linens, toiletries, pool maintenance, concierge recommendations) qualify for your tax return treatment.
 This is standard for vacation rentals in the Scottsdale market.
-See our Schedule C vs Schedule E guide for details on choosing the right form.
+See our tax form guide for details on choosing the right form.

 Cost segregation.
 Scottsdale properties with pools, xeriscaped yards, outdoor kitchens, and high-end furnishings are strong candidates for cost segregation studies.
 Personal property (furniture, appliances, pool equipment, smart home devices) and land improvements (pools, patios, xeriscaping, driveways) can be reclassified to 5, 7, or 15-year depreciation schedules instead of the standard 27.5-year residential timeline.